Everything You Need to Know About Personal Statements

 - Keep it short, between 50 and 200 words maximum.

-- Include an element of personality so they get to know you.
+- Include an element of personality so employers get to know you.

-- Be intriguing enough to persuade recruiters to read your CV.
+- Be punchy and intriguing enough to persuade recruiters to read the rest of your application.

 3. Where should your personal statement be on your CV?

 Your personal statement should be in the same place on every CV: